I will start with a mostly unreadable diagram:

 One of my favorite patent attorneys once apologized that we had all claims allowed on the first office action.
 I took the allowance as a sign that we had got a patent to issue quickly and cleanly, without a lot of fuss, delay, and expense–and thus had a solid patent in hand to license immediately (as we had a deal pending, where the patent ran alongside some software).
 From the attorney’s perspective, he was worried that he should have drafted broader claims–so that the patent examiner would have to carve them back to their legal maximum.
 Perhaps the claims already were at their legal maximum.
 Who would know?
 For our purposes, the claims were as we wanted them, and that was good enough.

-In terms of Bayh-Dole, which establishes as patent law that the patent system should be used when doing so promotes the use of inventions arising from federal support, we have the strange outcome that the patent system may permit a patent owner to claim a much broader territory of variations than the one the owner attempts to “commercialize.”
-Is it really Bayh-Dole’s purpose to establish as policy that owners of inventions made with federal support should obtain broad rights to all variations on an invention and exclude all use of those variations to support their financial interest in any one of those variations?
-Would people find it acceptable if this idea was made expressly in the law?
+In terms of Bayh-Dole, which establishes as patent law that the patent system should be used to promote the use of inventions arising from federal support, we have the strange outcome that the patent system may permit a patent owner to claim a much broader territory of variations than the one the owner attempts to “commercialize.”
+Is it really Bayh-Dole’s purpose to establish as policy that owners of inventions made with federal support should obtain broad rights to all variations on an invention and exclude all use of those variations to support their financial interest in some one of those variations?
+Would people find it acceptable if this suppression of variations was expressly stated as an objective in the law?
 One might find oneself arguing that the exclusive rights of a patent on a subject invention should extend only to those instances that are indeed made commercially available (or otherwise used to provide a public benefit on reasonable terms).
 All other variations, after some period of time (say, three years or sooner if there’s no intent to attempt to use them), should be released for public access, even if those variations compete with the instance of the invention chosen for development, even if some of those variations are *better* (for some purpose) than the “commercial” version.

 This situation is the case for some disease assays, where universities have patented (broadly) a method of detecting a disease state and exclusively licensed the patent (and the invention, broadly–even assigned) to a company, which creates and sells a specific implementation of the assay.
 A lab medicine clinic might be able to prepare a more selective assay–fewer false positives, better sensitivity–but the patent and exclusive license prevent the lab medicine clinic from doing so.
 They have to purchase the commercial version of the test, do without, infringe, or design around the invention (broadly, around the patent) and thus work to undermine the invention, to limit the scope of its benefit.